inbravo/travel/june-2019/README.md

 * Carry only the most essential items
 * Always give way to climbing vehicles
 * Control your ego while riding in groups
-* Carry ample cash, while riding at hills
+* Carry ample cash, while riding in hills
 * Tighten your spare fuel can with carrier
 * Avoid accelerating with half clutch for long
 * Take small pauses every 1-2 hours to cool down